SEilers/UFEDLib/README.md

 Using XMLReader for performance and XElement at the lower level.

 ## Pre-Release Status(!)
 This library is in pre-release status.
-Meaning you it is under heavy development.
+Meaning it is under heavy development.
 I am opening this repostitory at this early stage to give the forensic community a chance to comment.
 If you would like to participate in the development feel free to contact me.